Print Back to top

 Denver Water is encouraging customers to consider “ColoradoScapes” for some or all their yard.

 These are landscapes that emphasize prairie grasses and native plants built to withstand the sometimes-tough summer climates of the Rocky Mountain West.
-We’ve written quite a few stories about them on TAP.
-Find some here, here and here.
+We’ve written quite a few stories about them on TAP: look for the Plant Select label, six myths about water-wise plants and ditch useless turf.

 Best of all, with a ColoradoScape, your irrigation system can take a break.
 It can even sleep in on a Monday morning.